-Now that the exterior of the house has been finalized we can begin laying out rooms on the interior.
-Rooms are defined by the walls that enclose them.
-They are then assigned a Room Type that assigns common room attributes.
-For more information about rooms, see "Room Types" on page 305 of the Reference Manual.
+Once the exterior of the house is in place, you can begin drawing interior walls and creating rooms.
+Rooms are defined by the walls that enclose them and can be assigned a Room Type that applies attributes such as flooring that are typical to that type of room.
+For more information about rooms, see "Room Types" on page 329 of the Reference Manual.